zacaryfettig/Ansible-Playbooks/Azure web app with SQL/readme.md

 export AZURE_SUBSCRIPTION_ID=cb746d33-61f2-4005-a6e1-323245542be4
 ```

 2. Run playbook.
-Specify subscription your subscription id at the end for setting the variable within the script.
+Specify your subscription id at the end for setting the variable within the script.
 ```
 ansible-playbook web_app_with_sql_ansible.yml --extra-vars AZURE_SUBSCRIPTION_ID=YOURSUBSCRIPTIONID
 ```